+PART 1

 To the Registration Officer

 I hereby apply to have the Register of Electors for the

-Electoral District amended as provided in Part 2 below.
+Electoral District amended as provided in Part 2

+below.

 Surname (in capitals)

 Other names

 Address

 PART 2

 (Please strike out parts which do not apply)

 A

-I apply to have my name added to the Register of Electors.
+I apply to have my name added to the Register of

+Electors.
 I certify that-

 (a) I have St Helenian status, as defined in the Immigration Ordinance, 2011;

 (b) I have attained the age of 17 years;

 (c) I am both present in St. Helena and ordinarily resident in the

 Electoral Area; and

 (d) I am not ineligible for registration as an elector or to vote as a result of being-

-(i) under an acknowledgment of allegiance, obedience or adherence
+(i) under an acknowledgment of allegiance, obedience or

-to a foreign power or state by virtue of my own act;

-managing and administering my property and affairs;
+adherence to a foreign power or state by virtue of my own act; certified to be incapable by reason of mental disorder of managing and administering my property and affairs;